Change to the cervical screening start age

 From November 2019, the cervical screening start age changed from 20 to 25 years.

 There are several good reasons why women are now being encouraged to wait until 25 to start cervical screening.

 Firstly, cervical cancer in women under 25 years of age is rare.
 There is also good evidence that cervical screening does not appear to be effective at preventing cancer for women under 25.
 Since the start of the National Cervical Screening Programme in 1990, there has been no reduction in the incidence rate of cervical cancer for those under 25 years of age, as a result of screening, despite significant reductions in cancer rates for older women.

-Starting cervical screening from 25 years is recommended by the World Health Organisation’s International Agency on Research on Cancer.
+Starting cervical screening from 25 years is recommended by the World Health Organization’s International Agency on Research on Cancer.
 Many other countries, for example Australia, UK, France, Belgium, Italy and Norway, start screening at 25 years of age.
 Some other European countries, such as the Netherlands and Finland, start screening at age 30 years.

 Additionally, the introduction of human papillomavirus (HPV) immunisation means that young women are increasingly protected against HPV, the virus that causes cervical cancer.

 Already started screening and under 25 years of age?

 If you have started screening and are under 25 you will continue to be recalled by your health provider according to the screening pathway we are already using.

 If you haven’t start screening yet, you will be invited to start screening as you approach 25.
 You may receive your invite up to 6 months before your 25th birthday.
 It is safe to start screening as soon as you receive your invitation, you don't have to wait until you turn 25.
 Remember, if you don’t receive your invitation, you can contact your health provider directly to arrange a test when you turn 25.